Skip to Content

 4 Ways to Upgrade Your Vodka Soda

-Until recently, when I thought of a Vodka Soda, I thought of a drink meant to induce drunkenness with as few calories as possible.
+Until recently, when I thought of a Vodka Soda, I thought of a drink invented to induce drunkenness with as few calories as possible.
 And that’s about it.

-I definitely dismissed it altogether for a while there.
-But it was actually my aversion to it made me want to do some tweaking and throw a few back in the name of R&D.
+I dismissed it altogether for a very long time on my craft cocktail journey.
+But it was actually my aversion to it made me want to learn more, try some variations, and find out what the Vodka Soda is all about.

-Can a Vodka Soda be more than just a low(er) calorie way to get drunk?
+Can a Vodka Soda be a craft cocktail?

 Yes!
 And you can also keep things low(er) calorie without sacrificing flavor.